anastasiabzv/anastasiabzv.github.io/_pages/about.md

 News
 ======

+**12/8/2025:** I am attending the IEEE Conference on Decision and Control in Brazil!
+Reach out if you would like to connect.

-**11/24/25:** I gave an invited colloquium talk at in the [Physics Department at Cornell University](https://physics.cornell.edu/upcoming-colloquia).
+**11/24/2025:** I gave an invited colloquium talk in the [Physics Department at Cornell University](https://physics.cornell.edu/upcoming-colloquia).

 **11/4/2025:** I gave a virtual seminar in the [MIT Autonomy Talks](https://zardini.mit.edu/autonomytalks/) series.
 A recording of my talk is available at the [Autonomy Talks YouTube channel](https://www.youtube.com/watch?v=jXGvTYKjQ5w).